Join the WWF Guardians

 Ensuring Paradise Remains

 This is a challenging situation with no quick or easy fix.
-Yet, it is vital that we fight deforestation around Chiribiquete, or we risk losing this ancient, irreplaceable paradise and its rich web of life.
+Yet, it is vital that we stop deforestation around Chiribiquete, or we risk losing this ancient, irreplaceable paradise and its rich web of life.

 We’re helping local action groups, called ‘Environmental Explorers’ who are passionate about protecting the rainforest and its riches.
 They monitor wildlife and record vital natural resources such as water and native rainforest trees.
-They then share their findings with farmers and others, showing them the value of what they have and now managing it sustainably can benefit them as well as the planet.

-We can also continue working with government and communities to build a more connected and sustainable way of land management that protects the needs of people and wildlife while fighting the destruction.
+We can also continue working with government and communities to build a more connected and sustainable way of land management that protects the needs of people and wildlife while stopping the destruction.
 Together we have the chance to create a new page in Colombia’s history that puts nature at its heart.
 Please join us.

 Your gift today can help us reach these key goals: